ethereal-squirrel/devourer-reader-client/README.md

 - Supports .zip, .cbz, .rar and .cbr archives.
 More formats to follow shortly (such as folders of images and 7zip).

+Note: .rar and .cbr files are currently unsupported on Android builds.

 ### Book Features

 - Supports EPUB and PDF currently.
 More formats to follow shortly.